innowatio-archive/iwwa-lambda-standard-deviation/README.md

 - lint source code
 - build project into zip bundle
 - upload bundle to S3

-Once artifacts have been uploaded, one has to manually update the lambda function with the desired bundle.
+- create/update the lambda function

+If the lambda function does not exist, the script creates it.
+However, it does not configure event sources and other parameters.
+Manual intervention is therefore required.